Uvalde shooter's cousin arrested in San Antonio for threatening to shoot a school

 Soliz confirms that Cruz is a cousin of Salvador Ramos, the 18-year-old who killed 19 students and two teachers at Robb Elementary in Uvalde last year.

-Cruz told his sister that he was planning "to do the same thing" as his cousin, according to an affidavit reported by The New York Times and News 4 San Antonio.
-NPR has not viewed the affidavit.
+Cruz told his sister that he was planning "to do the same thing" as his cousin, according to an affidavit obtained by NPR.

 Cruz reportedly made the statements to his sister while she was driving him in a car.
 He threatened to shoot her in the head and "shoot the school."
 She informed their mother, who called the police.

-According to the Times and News 4, the mother was concerned because her son made the remarks while "intoxicated" and they live near an elementary school.
+According to the affidavit, the mother was concerned because her son made the remarks while "intoxicated" and because they live across the street from an elementary school.

-The mother "overheard a phone conversation the suspect made this morning in which the suspect attempted to acquire an AR-15 through an illegal private sale" according to the arrest warrant, the Times reports.
+The mother "overheard a phone conversation the suspect made this morning in which the suspect attempted to acquire an AR-15 through an illegal private sale" according to the arrest warrant.
 When confronted by police, Cruz denied making any threats, the warrant states.

 The charge for making a terroristic threat against the public is a third-degree felony, while the threat against his family is a Class A misdemeanor.
 Together, the bond for Cruz's release is $160,000.